ursustefan11/ursustefan11/README.md

 ### Hi there 👋

+# I'm Stefan and I'm based in the United Kingdom.
+I'm currently working on building my portfolio to start my data career.

+Currently, I'm particularly interested in:
+Programming Languages: Python
+Databases: SQL Server

+### Certifications:
+I currently possess and/or learning for the following certifications:
+- [x] Azure Data Engineer Associate
+- [ ] Azure Database Administrator
+- [ ] Power BI Data Analyst Associate[^]1

+[^1]: I have studied the learning path, but have not taken the exam.

 <!--
 **ursustefan11/ursustefan11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.